Joerg-Schultz/Introduction_to_Programming/README.md

 4. [Data Types](./VariablesAndDataTypes/datatypes.md): Where you store different things in variables.
 5. [Android: Your First Program](./DiceApp/emptyproject.md): Where you will generate your first Android program!

+[Bonus Section](./ProgrammingTools/git.md): Get a first idea about versioning (whoa, what's that???) by working through the Theory section.

 #### 2. Functions
 6. [Functions](./Functions/functions.md): Where you will give parts of your code a name to execute from everywhere in your code.
 7. [Android: Change Text](./DiceApp/changetext.md): Where you will change the text of a TextView programmatically.
 8. [Android: Add a Button](./DiceApp/addbutton.md): Wehre you will add a Button which changes it text when clicked.

+[Bonus Section](./ProgrammingTools/git.md): Put all your App code into a repository by following the first action point.

 #### 3. Control statements
 9. [if Statements (and Booleans)](./ControlStatements/ifstatements.md): Where you will learn how to test for conditions and then conditionally execute code.